LinkedIn Sales Navigator is the premium version of LinkedIn, used by sales managers all over the world to generate and nurture leads.

 This will give you important insight as you keep using Sales Navigator, so you can constantly improve your strategy and make the most out of the tool.

 However, don’t expect that the tool will do all the work – you’re still behind the wheel, which means you have to invest the time to make smart decisions and monitor your results.
-And, if something isn’t working, adapt quickly and change your strategy!
+And, if something isn’t working, adapt quickly and change your LinkedIn marketing strategy!

 If you want to use LinkedIn Sales Navigator for better prospecting, be ready to invest time, money, and effort into managing the tool to achieve your goals.